NAME, OFFICES, AND PURPOSES

 Section 2.1 GENERAL POWERS.
 The business and affairs of the corporation shall be conducted under the direction of, and the control and disposal of the corporation’s properties and funds shall be vested in, its board of directors, except as otherwise provided in the New York Not-For-Profit Corporation Law, the corporation’s articles of incorporation or these bylaws.
 The board of directors shall, among other things, promote the objectives of the organization and further its purposes.

-Section 2.9 QUORUM AND VOTING.
-A quorum of the board for the transaction of business at any meeting of the board of directors shall consist of a majority of each Class of directors.
-Each director shall be entitled to one (1) vote and the vote of a majority of the directors present in person at a meeting at which a quorum is present shall be the act of the board of directors unless a greater number is specifically required by these bylaws, by the corporation’s articles of incorporation or by state law.
+Section 2.8 QUORUM AND VOTING.
+A quorum of the board for the transaction of business at any meeting of the board of directors shall consist of half of each Class of directors.
+Each director shall be entitled to one vote, and the vote of a majority of the votes of the directors present in person at a meeting at which a quorum is present shall be the act of the board of directors unless a greater number is specifically required by these bylaws, by the corporation's articles of incorporation or by state law.
 If less than a quorum is present at a meeting, a majority of the directors present may adjourn the meeting from time to time without further notice other than announcement at the meeting, until a quorum shall be present.
 A director may not vote or act by proxy at any meeting of directors.

 Colleges and universities will fund the corporation with a percentage of licensing revenue.
 For a college or university that collects royalties from a licensing program, initial dues shall be 1% of its previous year’s licensing revenues (but in no case less than $1,500 and with each year’s dues payment capped at $50,000 for any individual college of university).
 For a college or university that does not collect royalties from a licensing program, annual dues shall be $1,500.
 The board of directors, in consultation with the three constituencies, shall from time to time reevaluate these dues provisions.
 If the board authorizes a change in dues, such change may not take effect until the start of a new fiscal year.
 The board shall give affiliated institutions at least 90-days notice before any such change in dues take effect.